cuducos/airnope/README.md

 end
 ```

+If the user posting the message is the owner or an admin of the group, AirNop just rects with 👀 instead.

 #### What it does not do

 * does **not** post any message in the group (avoids pollution of the group)